Living Below Your Means: What That Means and Why It’s Important

 Frugality is something that makes good money sense.
 Watch the video above for tips on ways to be frugal without being cheap.
 Josh has some great advice for saving money.

-One of our favourite frugal activities is taking advantage of loyalty schemes.
+One of our favorite frugal activities is taking advantage of loyalty schemes.
 You can earn money to spend in-store simply by swiping a card (or scanning an app).

 I mean, why wouldn’t you do that?